-If you were recently injured by falling on another person’s property, and you believe that the cause of your fall was a hazard, flaw, or defect on the property, it is critical that you contact a slip and fall accident attorney for help.
+If you were recently injured by falling on another person’s property, and you believe that the cause of your fall was a hazard, flaw, or defect on the property, it is critical that you contact a slip and fall lawyer in Philadelphia for help.
 The sooner your slip and fall injury lawyer begins collecting, preserving, and analyzing the evidence, the greater your likelihood of prevailing in a claim and obtaining financial compensation.
 Some key steps in the investigative process include:

-- Collecting other key evidence before it is lost or destroyed.
+- Collecting evidence before it is lost or destroyed;

 - Taking photographs of the defective condition.

-If you were injured due to a trip and fall accident, you may wonder if you have a legal right to be compensated for your harms and losses, and if so, what happens if you contact a slip and fall lawyer to represent you for a personal injury claim.
-Below, you will find a detailed step-by-step overview of how premises liability litigation works in Pennsylvania, and what you can expect if you file a claim.
+If you were injured due to a trip and fall accident, you may wonder if you have a legal right to be compensated for your harms and losses, and if so, what happens if you contact a Philadelphia slip and fall lawyer to represent you for a personal injury claim.
+The slip and fall claims process is explained in the following sections.

 - Duty – Did a person or business owe you a duty of care?
 The level of care owed to others usually depends on their guest status: for example, were they a business invitee, licensee or trespasser?